govau/content-guide/_terms-phrases/government-departments.md

 {% include guide_example.liquid
   title = "using department acronyms" content= "
-Our Department worked closely with the Department of Foreign Affairs and Trade (DFAT).
+We worked closely with the Department of Foreign Affairs and Trade (DFAT).
 "
 %}